Proper 11 (16) | Mark 6:30-56

-It was a little like going to Yellowstone to enjoy nature only to be followed by busloads of tourists everywhere you go.
-And these people did not come to look at the bears.
-They came on the buses with the sole purpose of finding you.
+It was a little like going to Yellowstone to enjoy nature only to find bus loads of tourists everywhere you go.
+And these people haven’t come to look at the bears.
+They’ve come by the bus load with the sole purpose of finding you.

 It was the same wherever Jesus went, first one crowd and then another.
-He took a boat, aiming to land at a nice secluded spot, but it is hard to hide a boat on the water and the people came, a great throng of them, to find him.
+He took a boat, aiming to land at a nice secluded spot, but it’s hard to hide a boat on the water and the people came, a great throng of them, to find him.

 I would have been irritable, cross, put out.
 If Jesus was, he covered it well.
 He seemed to reflect that while he had sailed to this unplanned rendezvous, these thousands of people had walked the long way round to find him.
 He saw that they needed it so badly, wanted it so much.
 So instead of leading a retreat for a few friends, he led one for a few thousand folk, talking to them, even managing to feed them.